ANUJT65/bharatkelaadlokenaam/README.md

 Our platform uniquely addresses data consumption issues, which is a major concern in remote education:

-- **Screen Sharing Optimization:**
-- In typical platforms, data usage spikes due to frequent updates in screen sharing.
-We have identified that the majority of data is consumed during screen sharing, which is updated every second or more frequently.
-However, in the case of PowerPoint presentations, slides are not changed as rapidly.

-- **Pre-Downloaded PowerPoint Slides:**
+**Pre-Downloaded PowerPoint Slides:** (Consumption of data 10-20 mb)
 - To optimize data usage, our solution pre-downloads the PowerPoint slides and broadcasts only the slide number that changes.
-This approach significantly reduces the data required for streaming.
-The slide number update is communicated through WebSocket, ensuring that the React app synchronizes to the corresponding slide efficiently.
+- This approach significantly reduces the data required for streaming.
+- The slide number update is communicated through **WebSocket**, ensuring that the React app synchronizes to the corresponding slide efficiently and **its streamed to all participants**
+- Typical data usage is just 10-20 mb as slides switched are not too often

-- **Audio Streaming through WebRTC:**
+- **Audio Streaming through WebRTC:** (Consumption of data 30-60 mb)
 - We use WebRTC for audio streaming, which ensures low latency and high-quality audio while minimizing data consumption.

 - **Jamboard Integration:**